 - Explaining what works to tackle extreme poverty through undertaking, amongst other types of research, a series of impact and operational evaluations.

-The focus of our research is on Bangladesh, Ethiopia, India, Madagascar, Mozambique, Myanmar, Nigeria and Tanzania.
+The focus of the research is on Bangladesh, Ethiopia, India, Madagascar, Mozambique, Myanmar, Nigeria and Tanzania.

 The consortium is led by OPM and is in partnership with Cornell University’s Charles H Dyson School of Applied Economics and Management, the Development Economics Research Group (DERG) at the University of Copenhagen, and the University of Southampton.